Improvers Hand Spinning - Next Steps in Hand Spinning - at All in a Spin

 I am a qualified tutor and assessor in the lifelong learning sector and have many years experience of running practical courses.
 I also undertake spinning commissions for clients who wish to have fleece from their flocks hand spun into yarn as well as weaving commissions.
 I am passionate about promoting our wonderful British sheep breeds for their fleece, and when not spinning I assist on the farm and during the summer months show our Clun Forest and Zwartbles sheep at the larger agricultural shows in Wales and the Midlands.

 This course is an ideal follow up to my one day beginners spinning course 'From Fleece to Fibre’ .
-Self catering accommodation is available in our historic, beautifully renovated ‘Weaver’s Cottage’ on the farm (sleeps 4).
+We offer B&B accommodation in a luxurious double/twin room with private shower room and use of a sitting room with fabulous views across the Rhiangoll valley.
 Crickhowell offers a number of pubs and restaurants for your evening meal if you want a treat, or you can just stay on the farm to enjoy peace, tranquillity and beautiful scenery.

 Please follow the link to the All in a Spin website for further details.